m3yevn/megasoft-market/README.md

 <hr/>

+### To install dependencies
+- Run `npm install` or `yarn install` whichever is convenient

 ### To build docker image, and run

 - Get .env file from the developer and paste it to the directory
 - Run `npm run docker-build` to build docker image
 - Run `npm run docker-run` to run the container and bind to port 8080
 - Run `npm run docker-container-rm` to remove container with force if any issues

+### To run in local environment as dev

+- Get .env file from the developer and paste it to the directory
+- Run `npm run serve` or `` to build docker image

 ## ⭐ Public Url